e18e/e18e/docs/blog/october-contributions-showcase.md

 If you haven't seen it yet, check out [porffor](https://porffor.dev/), a very cool experimental ahead-of-time JavaScript compiler/engine.

-Built by [@canadahonk](https://x.com/canadahonk) (an active member of our community! :heart:), porffor has the potential to become an extremely useful tool for producing much smaller and faster WASM binaries.
+Built by [@canadahonk](https://x.com/canadahonk) (an active member of our community :heart:), porffor has the potential to become an extremely useful tool for producing much smaller and faster WASM binaries.

-Instead of packaging a runtime alongside the code, porffor will compile down to native (which comes with huge performance gains!).
+Instead of packaging a runtime alongside the code, porffor will compile down to native (which comes with huge performance gains).

 Recently, the biggest win has been to see the engine pass 50% of the Test262 tests!
 You can [read more about this here](https://goose.icu/porffor-50/).